speaking-for-hackers/speaking-for-hackers-book/README.md

-This the source for Speaking for Hackers.

-Right now it's just plain text, wrapped to 80 characters.

-Contents:

-* If you'd like to see what's been added recently, check out the CHANGELOG.
+Years ago, I started to write a book about giving good conference talks.
+The title was Speaking for Hackers.

+Turns out, I ran out of steam almost immediately, but I think what's here is worth reading.
+You can probably get through all of it in far less time than it takes to give a bad talk.

-* The book is split into before-your-talk.txt, during-your-talk.txt, and after-your-talk.txt.
+The book is split into three sections: before, during, and after your talk.

-* raw_notes.txt has the rough notes for things I'll cover in the future.
+There's also `raw_notes.txt` with rough ideas that never made it into a more polished form.

+Feel free to copy and share this, but please don't use it for anything commercial without my permission.